Wear a helmet

-This is the most essential piece of kit you can own when cycling.
-I cannot stress this enough.
+This cannot be stressed enough - a helmet is the most essential piece of kit you can own when cycling.
 They are cheap enough, starting at about £15 from any bike store or major supermarket.
 If you are unfortunate enough to fall, it might just save your life.

 Contrary to popular belief, cyclists do have to abide by traffic regulations.
 When a light is red, stop.
 Simple!
 The same goes for any road signs: they're there for a reason, use them - it might just save you from an accident.